yadavsudhir405/demo-kafka-integration/readme.md

 ##Spring Kafka Integration

-This the edited file repository code  that implements producer and consumer connected via Kafka.
+This file repository code  that implements producer and consumer connected via Kafka.